 You might be surprised by just how much it costs to enter hospital as a private patient.
 Here are just some of the claims we paid in 2019 and early 2020:

 - $16,700 for a teenager’s jaw surgery

 - $93,200 for a woman’s leg surgery

 When you think about health insurance, it is important to think about more than just the cost.
 Health insurance is about giving you more choice for your healthcare, less time waiting for the services you need and (most importantly) the peace of mind to know that you’ll be looked after when you need it most.

 In short, we need to be able to pay members’ claims.
-To do that we need to keep up with medical costs that are growing every year, as well as having more people claiming for these services.
+As a not-for-profit fund we only charge you what it costs to pay member claims and run the fund.
+Despite the pandemic, the ongoing trend is growing medical costs and more people claiming for these services.

 We made a conscious decision this year not to increase extras benefits, for instance, because any increase in benefits would push premiums up.
 We have been listening to members, who generally want us to do everything possible to keep premiums as low as possible.
 An increase to certain extras benefits does not always benefit everyone (if you aren’t claiming those specific benefits); keeping premiums down benefits all members.
 We will continue to review our benefits on an annual basis to ensure we are offering the best possible value at affordable prices.

 This is our lowest average premium rise in the last eight years at 3.08%.
 The other good news is that this is we are not-for-profit, which means we only charge what it costs to pay claims and run our fund.
 In the 2019 financial year we paid $12.9 million for member benefits out of $15.9 million in premiums (or 81% of our revenue), but rising health care costs and usage necessitate an increase in premiums.